influxdata/telegraf-operator/README.md

 # The motto
 Easy things should be easy.
 Adding monitoring to your application has never been as easy as now.

-Does your application exposes prometheus metrics? then adding `telegraf.influxdata.com/port: 8080` is the only thing you need to add telegraf scraping to it
+Does your application exposes prometheus metrics? then adding `telegraf.influxdata.com/port: 8080` annotation to the pod is the only thing you need to add telegraf scraping to it

 # Why telegraf-operator?